DivyanshuX9/3D-Station/README.md

 - UI and controls can be customized in `Gallery.tsx` and related components.

 ## License
-This project is for personal/portfolio use.
-3D models may have their own licenses—please check before redistributing.
+This project is for personal use.

 ---

-**Enjoy your interactive 3D portfolio!**